Magnus-G/Process/graphic-methods.md

 These are tried and tested treatments and clichés for graphic elements.
 The focus here is not on styles or fads but on methods that are more or less "timeless".
 <p>

+### Solid block
-* Solid block with text on top of image for a rigid and serious layout
+With text on top of image for a rigid and editorial looking layout.

 <div class="img-examples">
 <a class="popup" href="images/gfx-examples/text-on-image1.jpg"><img src="images/gfx-examples/text-on-image1.jpg" alt=""></a>
 </div>

-* Type incorporated in photo
+### Type incorporated in photo

 <div class="img-examples">
 <a class="popup" href="images/gfx-examples/type-in-photo1.png"><img src="images/gfx-examples/type-in-photo1.png" alt=""></a>